 Mobile is quickly surpassing the desktop in user preference, so knowing that your servers respond quickly with your working mobile specific content is extremely important.
 Short of manual testing, you may think there just isn’t much you can do in the way of testing your mobile site.
 Not true.
 Using user agents for a real browser check can emulate any device, screen size, and mobile browser.
 Your servers will respond with your mobile content, and our real browser checks will load the content.
 Below you’ll find some user agents for popular devices, operating systems, and browsers.

 Mozilla/5.0 (Linux; Android 7.0; SM-G930V Build/NRD90M) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/59.0.3071.125 Mobile Safari/537.36

 Mozilla/5.0 (iPhone; CPU iPhone OS 6_1_4 like Mac OS X) AppleWebKit/536.26 (KHTML, like Gecko) Version/6.0 Mobile/10B350 Safari/8536.25

 Mozilla/5.0 (Linux; U; Android 5.1; locale; device Build/build) AppleWebKit/webkit (KHTML, like Gecko) Version/4.0 Chrome/chrome Safari/safari

 Test for non-supported browsers

-Currently you can test natively with Chrome, Internet Explorer, and “Phantom JS,” and we have others in our pipeline to include soon.
+Currently you can test natively with Chrome and we have others in our pipeline to include soon.
 Using the current native browser is great for testing your users that update their browsers regularly, but a large percentage of users don’t.
 So although your site may work well in the current Chrome browser, how does it work on a release 5 updates ago?
 By modifying the user agent, you can test any version of the browser.

 Test other operating systems